patinnc/oppat/README.md

     - [a screen shot of the haswell cpu diagram spin table](images/tbl_spin.png)

-Currently this is only available for haswell (I don't have other systems to test on) but it shouldn't be hard to add other block diagrams.
+Currently I only have cpu_diagram movies for Haswell and ARM A53 (since I don't have other systems to test on) but it shouldn't be hard to add other block diagrams.
+You still get all the charts but not the cpu_diagram.

 Below is one of the OPPAT charts.
 The 'cpu_busy' chart shows what is running on each CPU and the events that happen on each cpu.
 For example, the green circle shows a spin.x thread running on CPU 1.
 The red circle shows some of the events occurring on CPU1.
 This chart is modeled after trace-cmd's kernelshark chart.
 More info on the cpu_busy chart is in [chart-types section](#chart-types).
 The callout box shows the event data (including callstack (if any)) for the event under the cursor.
 Unfortunately windows screenshot doesn't capture the cursor.
 ![a screen shot of the cpu busy chart](images/cpu_busy.png)